 Other studies of media audiences, youth, mass communication theory, research methods, social media, reality television, violence, school shootings, celebrity, alcohol, politics, sport fans, pornography, media education and the politics of comedy have been published in several anthologies and scholarly journals.
 I’m best known for my work on Cultivation Analysis.

-As well as lecturing in Communications and Media Studies, I am the Coordinator of the Film, Media and Communications Postgraduate Program, and Vice Chair of the International Communication Association’s Popular Communication Division.
-I serve on the editorial boards of Communication Theory, Sociology Compass, Particip@tions and the Journal of Public Affairs, and have reviewed papers for numerous international journals including Communication, Culture & Critique, Continuum, International Review for the Sociology of Sport, Media International Australia and Sociology.
+As well as lecturing in Communications and Media Studies, I am the Coordinator of the Film, Media and Communications Postgraduate Program.
+Former Vice Chair of the International Communication Association’s Popular Communication Division, I serve on the editorial boards of Communication Theory, Sociology Compass, Particip@tions and the Journal of Public Affairs, and have reviewed papers for numerous international journals including Communication, Culture & Critique, Continuum, International Review for the Sociology of Sport, Media International Australia and Sociology.

 I have taught at universities in the US, the UK, New Zealand and South Korea, and have delivered postgraduate seminars at the Communication University of China in Beijing